Skip to content

 Job is deleted without running deleted

 The log is append-only and serves as a permanent audit record.
-You can query it directly or use pgq logs from the CLI.
+You can query it directly or use pgq dashboard from the CLI.

 Log table retention